 Form 8264, Application for Registration of a Tax Shelter.
-Filed by tax shelter organizers to register tax shelters with the IRS to receive a tax shelter registration number.
+It is used by tax shelter organizers to register tax shelters with the IRS to receive a tax shelter registration number.

 Form 8271, Investor Reporting of Tax Shelter Registration Number.
-Taxpayers who have acquired an interest in a tax shelter that is required to be registered file this form to report the tax shelter's registration number.
+Taxpayers who have acquired an interest in a tax shelter that is required to be registered use this form to report the tax shelter's registration number.
 Form 8271 must be attached to any tax return (including an application for tentative refund (Form 1139) and an amended Form 1120-IC-DISC) on which a deduction, credit, loss, or other tax benefit attributable to a tax shelter is taken or any income attributable to a tax shelter is reported.

 Form 8275, Disclosure Statement.
-Used by taxpayers and income tax return preparers to disclose items or positions, except those contrary to a regulation (see Form 8275-R below), that are not otherwise adequately disclosed on a tax return.
+Taxpayers and income tax return preparers file Form 8275 to disclose items or positions (except those contrary to a regulation-see Form 8275-R below) that are not otherwise adequately disclosed on a tax return.
 The disclosure is made to avoid parts of the accuracy-related penalty imposed for negligence, disregard of rules, or substantial understatement of tax.
-Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or for willful or reckless conduct.
+Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or disregard of rules.

-Form 8275-R, Regulation Disclosure Statement.
-Used to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.
+Form 8275-R, Regulation Disclosure Statement, is used to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.

 Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business.
-Generally, this form is used to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.
+File this form to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.